Loading Scale Systems...

 Status quo bias works hand in hand with loss aversion.
 Any change involves potential losses, and losses loom larger than gains.
 Switching phone plans might save you $20 a month, but what if the new service is worse?
 That potential loss feels more threatening than the definite $20 gain feels attractive.
 So you stay.
 Multiply this across every domain, career changes, relationship changes, policy changes, and you get a world where inertia is one of the most powerful forces shaping human behavior.
 Not because people are lazy, but because brains are wired to treat the current state as a reference point and any deviation as a potential loss.

 This has enormous implications for policy and institutional design.
-Countries where organ donation is opt-out have donation rates above 90%.
-Countries where it is opt-in hover around 15%.
-The difference is not cultural values or moral reasoning.
-It is a checkbox on a form.
-Most people accept whatever default is presented, not because they agree with it, but because changing it requires overcoming status quo bias.
+In countries where organ donation is opt-out, the share of the population registered as willing donors routinely sits above 90%.
+In opt-in countries, the same registration figure often hovers around 15%.
+Actual donation rates per capita do not differ by nearly this much, because family consent, medical infrastructure, and local donation culture all matter too.
+But the gap in stated willingness is real, and the mechanism is almost entirely the default.
+Most people accept whatever option is presented first, not because they agree with it, but because changing it requires overcoming status quo bias.
 Anyone who designs forms, policies, or user interfaces wields significant power over outcomes simply by choosing which option is the default.

 How Scams Exploit Your Wiring